 1931 • DIRECTED BY CHARLIE CHAPLIN

 When I had my own apartment and needed cheap decorations, I thought I would put up some posters, like a lot of 20-something single males have done and still do.
 I liked movie posters and had an art-deco style “King Kong” poster.
 I also found a poster for Charlie Chaplin’s “City Lights” that I really liked and had on my wall for several years.
 I had never seen the movie, but at that time, I thought the poster would make me look a bit more eclectic and interesting.
 I decided I would try and find the movie to watch, but in the early days of video rental stores, it wasn’t easy to find a 1930s silent film, even if it was considered a classic.
 I finally found a copy and after a viewing, I realized that my taste in movie posters was justified by the quality of the film.
 I’m not an expert in silent films, but I can tell that Chaplin is a master in the art of dialogue without words.
 His expressions make the scene, even without the subtitles.
 The physicalness of his Little Tramp character is legendary.
 But it is still amazing to watch the way he moves and the choreography of those movements.
 I learned later that Chaplin was a perfectionist and would do take after take until he got the scene just the way he wanted it.
 The opening scene where he works his way off a statue, and the classic boxing sequence were done with such precision.
 They certainly needed to be rehearsed over and over, because of the long single takes in each scene.
 One wrong move or even a move out of tempo would cause the whole take to be scrapped and redone.
 Even in what seems to be a simple story, I read that Chaplin shot more than 300,000 feet of film to make “City Lights,” with its completed length at just over 8,000 feet.
 That means Chaplin shot 40 times as much footage as ended up in the final product.
 The result, while a simple story, is told beautifully with a certain depth.
 The comic side scenes are not only funny, but within them there are the small movements that give that extra touch that Chaplin worked so hard to achieve.
-By the time this film premiered in 1931, talking pictures were the norm, but Chaplin wasn’t ready to give up on the silent medium.
+By the time this film premiered in 1931, talking pictures were the norm, but Chaplin, THE premier silent storyteller, wasn’t ready to give up on it.
 It was a relative new medium, but filmmaking was still smart, and Chaplin was a master.
 It’s a sweet story of the destitute Little Tramp trying to help the blind flower girl, first for rent money, then for funds to get her an operation to let her see again.
 The blind girl thinks her benefactor is wealthy, and the Little Tramp lets her believe that.
 He disappears from her life just as she regains her sight and begins s new life.Their paths finally cross again.
 She is the now-successful flower shop owner, and the Tramp is even more down on his luck.
 Not recognizing him, she offers him a flower for his lapel.
 It’s not until she touches his hand that she realizes who he is.
 The smile on her face shows that she accepts him for who he is, not for how he looks or that he is not rich.
 That’s all that is needed to bring a smile to his face as the film ends.
-It’s one of the best closing scenes in all of the history of movies.
+It’s one of the best closing scenes in all the history of movies.